desilvaaesan/Aesyntax/README.md

 ## Project Overview

-Aesyntax is a digital canvas where creativity and code converge.
+aesan.dev is a digital canvas where creativity and code converge.
 This website is designed to showcase my work as a developer and designer, highlighting my skillset in UI/UX design, HTML, CSS, and Git.

 ## Features